Geography and climate of Winnipeg: Cityscape

 Osborne Village is Winnipeg's most densely populated neighbourhood, as well as the second most densely populated neighbourhood in Western Canada.
 It was voted the Best Place to Live in Uptown Magazine's 2008 Best of List.
-Osborne Village is a complex urban community with a rich heritage and diverse built forms.
-It's appreciated as a desirable location in which to live, work, and play.
-As such, it continues to experience development interest.
+Osborne Village is a complex urban community with a diverse heritage.
 Popular annual events include the Canada Day Festival.
-Osborne Village is home to one of Winnipeg's most vibrant collection of stores and restaurants with over 175 businesses calling Osborne Village home.
+Osborne Village is home to over 175 businesses local businesses.

 Saint Boniface is the centre of much of the Franco-Manitoban community.
 It features such landmarks as the Cathédrale de Saint Boniface (St. Boniface Cathedral), Boulevard Provencher, the Provencher Bridge, Esplanade Riel, St. Boniface Hospital, the Collège universitaire de Saint-Boniface and the Royal Canadian Mint.
 It covers the southeast part of the city and has a population of 65,000.

 Roadways and addresses

 The city uses the grid plan but there are several different grids in place, as the city was originally thirteen separate municipalities and each developed under different circumstances and under different rules.
 Although it is common for roadways running north–south to be called "streets" and those running east–west to be called "avenues", the practice is far from universal, and few roadways run in a precise cardinal direction; an "east-west" road may run at a 45-degree angle from true east–west.
 Attempts in the early 20th century to bring order to the system by giving numerical names to the streets failed; all roadways in the city have proper names, some of which are repeated.
 (There is, for instance, a Wellington Crescent in River Heights and a Wellington Avenue in the West End, and a Killarney Avenue in Fort Garry and a Killarney Street in St. Vital.)

 There is also no universal address numbering system in place.
 Address numbers usually increase as the distance from either the Red or Assiniboine rivers increases, but this is by no means uniform, even within a specific district.
 These peculiarities can cause serious problems for newcomers and visitors, especially in the older areas of the city, and may even affect postal and other deliveries.

 Many of the main thoroughfares in Winnipeg are wide due to the spring soil conditions and the historical use of the Red River ox cart which created wide ruts in the (then) muddy roads.
 Portage Avenue has four lanes of traffic in each direction plus a central boulevard for much of its run through Winnipeg.
 Few thoroughfares, however, are as wide as the freeways seen in other Canadian cities (such as the 401 in Toronto or Deerfoot Trail in Calgary).
 Residential streets are commonly significantly narrower than streets in other Western Canadian cities, so narrow that parking is only possible on one side of the street.